Harold Haulman: Early life and first murder

-Very little is known about Haulman's early life.
-He was born on November 28, 1978, in Michigan, and in the mid-1990s, his family moved to Ramstein-Miesenbach, Germany, where his father was stationed as a civilian technician at the Ramstein Air Base.
+Harold David Haulman III was born in Michigan on November 28, 1978.
+Very little is known about his early life.
+In the mid-1990s, his family moved to Ramstein-Miesenbach, Germany, where his father was stationed as a civilian technician at the Ramstein Air Base.
 Haulman got into an argument with his father in the late 1990s, after which his father resigned from the air base, left Germany and moved to Turkey.
 Following his father's departure, Haulman lived at his girlfriend's house for some time, but was forced to leave when their relationship ended in early 1999.

 Left homeless, he lived for several months in the woods between the city and the air base, where he slept in a dugout.
 For income, Haulman resorted to doing odd jobs and occasional petty thefts.
-On June 5, 1999, he was arrested on a petty theft charge, but surprised investigators when he confessed to killing 21-year-old Joseph Lawrence "Jay" Whitehurst, the son of an Air Force colonel, on May 30.
+On June 5, 1999, aged 20, he was arrested on a petty theft charge, but surprised investigators when he confessed to killing 21-year-old Joseph Lawrence "Jay" Whitehurst, the son of an Air Force colonel, on May 30.
 Haulman said that he had met him several times at several bars in Ramstein-Miesenbach, and according to him, they spent the night drinking together at a bar on May 29.
 On the following morning, the two went to a nearby park and lit a campfire.
 He then said that an intoxicated Whitehurst started erratically running around and dancing, causing him to strike him on the head with a club.
 Whitehurst succumbed to his head injury not long after, and his body, which had been covered up with leaves, was found three days later near the air base.

-Eventually, Haulman was charged with manslaughter.
+Haulman was charged with manslaughter.
+Under German law, a person under the age of 21 can be tried in juvenile court.
 At trial, he told the court that he committed the murder because he felt threatened by Whitehurst as he ran and danced around the campfire.
 Haulman's attorneys petitioned for a forensic psychiatric examination, which found him sane, even though psychiatrists had concluded that he suffered from early symptoms of schizophrenia.
-In late 1999, Haulman pleaded guilty on all counts and faced 10 years imprisonment, the maximum available sentence for juvenile offenders in Germany.
-However, the judges took pity on him and instead sentenced him to 6 years imprisonment at a German reform school.
-After serving 3 years, he was granted parole and returned to the United States.
+In late 1999, Haulman pleaded guilty on all counts and faced ten years imprisonment, the maximum sentence in juvenile courts in Germany.
+Zweibrucken court showed Haulman leniency because of a 'diminished mental state' (paranoid schizophrenia), sentencing him to six years at a German reform school.
+After serving three years, Haulman was granted parole.
+He returned to the US.